Having a roof over your head is a basic human right, and it’s the foundation for all of us to be able to participate fully in society.

 We want to build a society where everyone has a safe and secure place to call home.

-- Build 40,000 new and refurbished public housing homes over the next 6 years to eradicate the public housing waiting list.
+- Build 100,000 new public housing homes over the next 10 years to eradicate the public housing waiting list.

-- Require 30% of new big apartment developments to be public, community or other affordable housing, providing more homes for Victorians.
+- Require 30% of new big apartment developments to be set aside for public, community or other affordable housing, providing more homes for Victorians.

 - End homelessness by building more housing and investing in the Housing First approach to homelessness.

-Read more about our plans to fix housing:
+Read more about our plan to solve Victoria's housing crisis: